espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Mirror Robe.md

 **Activate** 1 Interact (visual)

-**Requirements** The mirror robe was last activated to divert attention away from you and you are [[Hidden]] or [[Undetected]] by at least one foe
+**Requirements** The mirror robe was last activated to divert attention away from you and you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]] by at least one foe

 * * *

 **Effect** You draw attention toward yourself.
 Choose one foe to which you were hidden or undetected.
 You reveal yourself to all, becoming observed.
-The foe you chose diverts its attention to you, becoming [[Off-Guard]] to your allies until the beginning of your next turn.
-If you are [[Invisible]] or otherwise can't become [[Observed]], you can't use this activation.
+The foe you chose diverts its attention to you, becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to your allies until the beginning of your next turn.
+If you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] or otherwise can't become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Observed]], you can't use this activation.